fluendo/cerbero/README.md

 Download the [Windows executable installer](https://www.python.org/downloads/) and run it.

+**NOTE**: If you build pygobject recipe (Python bindings), Python modules will be created for the python version that is being used by Cerbero.
+Some Python versions (3.6 and 3.7 are confirmed) need a little patch in the library.
+Localize the file Lib/distutils/cygwinccompiler.py in your Python installation and change

+ elif msc_ver == '1600':

+by

+ elif msc_ver >= '1600':

 * On the first page of the installer, select the following:

 ![Enable Add Python to PATH, then click Customize Installation](/data/images/py-installer-page1.png)